 It can be difficult to recognize addiction in ourselves or a loved one.
 Because every addiction story is unique, no experience directly follows a textbook definition of substance use disorder.
 Opiate and opioid drug dependence can begin in a number of ways.
 For some, opioid or opiate use begins recreationally.
 For others, it may begin with a well-meaning prescription from a licensed and trusted physician.
 Whatever the cause, addiction can cause confusion, anxiety, and a desire to fix the situation.
+For that reason, an opiate addiction treatment program may be necessary for recovery.

 The good news is that addiction truly is a treatable disease.
 Drug abuse changes the physical function of the brain, and it takes medical attention to bring back a functional level of sobriety.
-Regardless of the reason substance use began, the right professionals and personalized guidance and treatment greatly increases your chances of success.1 Quitting drugs takes more than strong willpower.
+Regardless of the reason substance use began, the right professionals and personalized guidance and treatment greatly increases your chances of success.
+Quitting drugs takes more than strong willpower.
 It is good to remember that it is not necessary for a person to voluntarily choose to go to rehab in order for it to be successful.

 Opiate Abuse Symptoms